input-output-hk/marlowe-agda/src/Marlowe/Semantics/Operate.lagda.md

         ⟫
 ```

-## Mid step reduction rules
+## Mid-step reduction rules

-Mid step reduction applies an input to a contract in the waiting state
+Mid-step reduction applies an input to a contract in the waiting state

 ```
 data _⇒_ : {C : Configuration} → Waiting C × Input → Configuration → Set where